Academic Integrity Policy

 These policies pertain equally to all courses regardless of the method of delivery.
 Thus, they pertain to courses delivered fully or partially online as much as to courses delivered in-person.

 Types of Academic Dishonesty

-The following incidences provide examples of the most common types of academic dishonesty, but other instances may occur outside of the definitions defined here.
+The following incidences provide examples of the most common types of academic dishonesty, but other instances may occur outside of the categories defined here.

-Plagiarism is the representation of the words or ideas of another as one’s own in any academic exercise.
-To avoid plagiarism, every idea or argument that is not one’s own must be cited.
-Only information considered to be “common knowledge” does not need to be cited (when unclear about the definition of “common knowledge’ in a particular discipline, students should consult with the faculty member teaching the course).
-Paraphrased material taken from print, electronic sources, or other media should also be cited.
-Along with this citation, the author should acknowledge a paraphrase properly, by using words such as: “to paraphrase Smith’s comment…,” or “drawing on Smith’s ideas about…”
+Plagiarism is the representation of the words, images, information, charts, graphs, data or ideas of another as one’s own in any academic exercise.
+Every idea, image or argument that is not one’s own must be cited.
+Only information considered to be “common knowledge” does not need to be cited.
+When unclear about the definition of “common knowledge’ in a particular discipline, students should consult with the faculty member teaching the course.

 Facilitating Academic Dishonesty

-Students who knowingly or negligently allow their work to be used by other students or who otherwise aid others in academic dishonesty are violating academic integrity.
+Students who knowingly or negligently allow their work to be used by other students or who otherwise aid others in academic dishonesty are in violation of the academic integrity.